RPT-UPDATE 1-New Zealand/Australia Morning Call-Global markets

 EQUITIES

-NEW YORK - U.S. stocks rose on Wednesday, with the S&P 500's
+NEW YORK - The Dow and S&P stock indexes rose on Wednesday,

 For a full report, double click on